 Determining the appropriate fair value model and calculating the fair value of stock option grants requires the input of subjective assumptions.
 The Company uses the Black-Scholes option pricing model to value its stock option awards.
 Stock-based compensation expense is calculated using the Company's best estimates, which involve inherent uncertainties and the application of management's judgment.
-Significant estimates include its expected term, fair value of Company common stock, stock price volatility and forfeiture rates.
+Significant estimates include its expected term, stock price volatility and forfeiture rates.

 The expected term represents the weighted average period that the Company's stock options are expected to be outstanding.
 The expected term is based on the observed and expected time to post-vesting exercise of options by employees and non-employee directors and considers the impact of post-vesting award forfeitures.
 Prior to its IPO, the Company estimated the fair value of its common stock using the assistance of an independent third-party valuation specialist using the income and market approach.
-As the Company operated as a private company with a limited market for its stock from the Company's inception to the completion of its IPO on February 29, 2012, the Company estimates its stock price volatility based on the volatility of a peer group of comparable publicly traded companies for which historical information is available.
+The Company estimated the volatility of its stock price based on the historic volatility of its common stock.
 The Company bases the risk-free interest rate that it uses in the Black-Scholes option pricing model on U.S. Treasury instruments with maturities similar to the expected term of the award being valued.
 The Company has never paid and does not anticipate paying, any cash dividends in the foreseeable future and, therefore, the Company uses an expected dividend yield of zero in the option pricing model.
 In order to properly attribute compensation expense, the Company is required to estimate pre-vesting forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
 The Company uses historical data to estimate pre-vesting forfeitures and record stock-based compensation expense for those awards that are expected to vest.
 If the Company's actual forfeiture rate is materially different from its estimate, stock-based compensation expense could be significantly different from what has been recorded.
 The Company allocates stock-based compensation expense on a straight-line basis over the requisite service period.

-The following table summarizes stock-based compensation expense for the years ended December 31, 2015, 2014 and 2013, respectively:
+The following table summarizes stock-based compensation expense for the years ended December 31, 2016, 2015 and 2014, respectively:

 Year Ended December 31,

-(in thousands) 2015 2014 2013
+(in thousands) 2016 2015 2014

-Stock options and other \$ 5,580 \$ 4,386 \$ 3,084
+Stock options and other \$ 6,177 \$ 5,580 \$ 4,386

-Employee stock purchase plan - 502 • 423 - 377
+Employee stock purchase plan 598 502 423

-Total stock-based compensation expense \$ 6,082 \$ 4,809 \$ 3,461
+Total stock-based compensation expense \$ 6,775 \$ 6,082 \$ 4,809

-Cost of revenue \$ 513 \$ 386 \$ 316
+Cost of revenue \$ 691 \$ 513 \$ 386

 Operating expenses:

-Marketing and sales 1,074 927 610
+Marketing and sales 977 1,074 927

-Research and development 1,285 1,048 754
+Research and development 1,396 1,285 1,048

-General and administrative 3,210 2,448 1,781
+General and administrative 3,711 3,210 2,448

-Total stock-based compensation expense \$ 6,082 \$ 4,809 \$ 3,461
+Total stock-based compensation expense \$ 6,775 \$ 6,082 \$ 4,809

-Income tax benefits (1,859) (1,524) (847
+Income tax benefits (2,042) (1,859) (1,524

-Total stock-based compensation expense, net of tax \$ 4,223 \$ 3,285 \$ 2,614
+Total stock-based compensation expense, net of tax \$ 4,733 \$ 4,223 \$ 3,285